cheung-david/MeetUp/README.md

 Meet Up - Web App
-Real time geolocation and chatroom for a group of users
+Real time geolocation and chat room for a group of users.
+Great for meet ups!

 Features
 - Real time geolocation for the main user